 - Participatory aggregation of qualitative information: How to use network visualisation software to aggregate and explore categories-in-use by multiple participants (found via pile/card sorting exercises).
 And how to build up a collective Theory-of-Change from the individual perspectives of multiple stakeholders

-- Prediction matrices (for building and testing complex predictions)
+- Predictive Models (for building and testing complex predictions)

 The “Rick on the Road” blog also contains many other postings on new methods and approaches, some of which have been developed more than others.